Nathanbn123/AgeCalc/README.md.txt

 ## Description

-_This application is a G A L A C T I C  C A L C U L A T O R  which will tell the user how old they are on different planets, it will also tell them approximately how much longer they have to live in years corresponding to multiple planets._
+_This application is a G A L A C T I C | C A L C U L A T O R  which will tell the user how old they are on different planets, it will also tell them approximately how much longer they have to live in years corresponding to multiple planets._

 ## Planning

 ### Configuration and Dependencies
-* Full list of dependencies omitted for brevity.
+**All dependencies are defined in the package.json file** _Full list of dependencies omitted for brevity._
+*Jasmine
+*Karma
+*Jquery
+*Webpack
+*babel
+*ESlint

 ### Specs